alainhaldi/dev-talesofcyber/docs/developement/improvements.md

 ## Restructuring

-- Json File name only bs_component when dynamically generated.
+- Json File name only bs_component when dynamically generated otherwise just title, text
+- Json File only minimum keys, if not needed dont add empty strings, or whole paths
 - Routing of menu points -> back to menu not homescreen
 - Include the cs-external-card directly in the external link page since only needed there
 - Create a new Custom Dialog Component without Angular material